hsf-training/hsf-training-ml-webpage/_episodes/04-Data_Discussion.md

 {: .language-python}

-Now we are ready to examine various models $$f$$ for predicting whether or not an event corresponds to a Higgs decay or a background event.
+Now we are ready to examine various models $$f$$ for predicting whether an event corresponds to a Higgs decay or a background event.